Argyle-Software/kyber/readme.md

 ---

-### Contributing
+## Contributing

 Contributions welcome.
 For pull requests create a feature fork and submit it to the development branch.
-More information is available on the [contributing page](./contributing.md)
+More information is available on the [contributing page](./contributing.md).

+Please remember to run `cargo +nightly fmt` before pushing the branch.
+Nightly is needed for cargo fmt's unstable options.

 ---

-### Alternatives
+## Alternatives

 The PQClean project has rust bindings for their Kyber C codebase: